 COVENANT PARTNERS | Standing with Israel, a Lifetime Commitment

-The Church at large is slowly losing site of its biblical-based principles.
+The Church at large is slowly losing sight of its biblical-based principles.
 They have forgotten the Father’s first love—the Jewish people.

 As a Covenant partner, through your faithful MONTHLY giving, you support much-needed humanitarian aid projects throughout the nation of Israel.